 The glacier visitor centre has done a really great job constructing walk-ways on this side of the valley.
 You can get great views of the glacier from different angles as you walk around; from higher up, the right size, left and a little lower down.
 The ice wall itself measures about 70 metres and as you get closer to the ice you can see how huge it really.

 What amazed me was the amount of detail you could see coming up really close to it.
 Spikes and jagged pinnacles of ice pointing out in different directions, black and brown pieces of sediment and turquoise pockets filled with water.
 The formations of all these different shapes and colours were like a natural artwork deserving the most prestigious award.

 Heading to Buenos Aires?
-Check out the 15 Top Things to Do in Buenos Aires here.
+Check out the our 3 Day Itinerary for Buenos Aires

 Related posts you might like: